biud436/font-parser/README.md

 # Introduction

-This project allows you to read a real font family from the TrueType font file in the Python.
+This project allows you to read a real font family from the TrueType font file.

 # Usage